 Revenue.
 As our customers process increased volumes of payments, our revenues increase as a result of the fees we charge for processing these payments.
 Most of our revenues are derived from discount fees and other related fixed per transaction fees.
 Discount fees represent a percentage of the dollar amount of each credit or debit transaction processed and include fees relating to processing and services that we provide.
 The transaction price for such processing services are determined, based on the judgment of the Company's management, considering factors such as margin objectives, pricing practices and controls, customer segment pricing strategies, the product life cycle and the observable price of the service charged to similarly situated customers.
-We believe our chargeback rate was less than 1% of our card payment volume, during the years ended December 31, 2019, 2018 and 2017.
+We believe our chargeback rate was less than 1% of our card payment volume, during the three months ended March 31, 2020 and 2019, and the years ended December 31, 2019, 2018 and 2017.